tom-bleher/HebrewXeLaTeX/README.md

 # Lab Report Template

-A Hebrew-English bilingual LaTeX document for scientific laboratory reports.
+A Hebrew-English bilingual LaTeX document for scientific laboratory reports for Ubuntu Linux using XeLaTeX and Tex Live.

 ## Project Structure